filipposfwt/Mailinspector/README.md

 # MailInspector
-A forensics tool to aid Outlook email analysis.
+A command-line forensics tool to aid Outlook email analysis.
 Enables headers analysis and search for suspicious content in the email body or attached documents.
 The tool can be used for live collection of the emails on a running machine with Outlook installed or for offline analysis by providind a PST(Personal Storage Table) file as input.
 While in live collection, the keyword search is done only on the filename and attachments are saved for further investigation.

 # Install
 In order to install all required dependencies please run: